 2. Understand the scope of the UX designer job

-Hiring managers who aren't familiar with the nuances of your field may blur the lines between UX design and visual design.
+Human resources professionals who aren't familiar with the nuances of your field may blur the lines between UX design and visual design.
 During the interview, be sure to clarify the responsibilities of the role and find out whether other team members — full time or freelance — will tackle related tasks.
-Make it clear whether you are a generalist who can handle everything from wireframes to user testing to visual design or if you have a narrower skill set.
+Make it clear whether you are a generalist who can handle everything from wireframes to user testing to visual design or if you have a more specialized skill set.

 3. Focus on process and results in your portfolio